Trading Education

 The 1-minute chart is not for beginners.
 It's full of noise, requires lightning-fast decisions, and will burn through your capital.
 Start with daily charts.

-3. Indicator Obsession
+3. Indicator obsession

 Adding more indicators doesn't make you more accurate.
 It creates conflicting signals and analysis paralysis.
 Master price action first, then add minimal indicators.

-4. Seeing Patterns Everywhere
+4. Seeing patterns everywhere

 After learning about head and shoulders, you'll see them everywhere.
 Resist this.
 Valid patterns are clear and obvious - if you have to force it, it's probably not there.

-5. Ignoring Volume
+5. Ignoring volume

 A breakout without volume confirmation is just a price movement.
 Volume tells you if the move is significant or just noise.

-6. Trading Without a Plan
+6. Trading without a plan

 Every trade should have a defined entry, stop-loss, and target before you enter.
 Winging it is gambling, not trading.